FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

     - Click the down triangle on the Open button at the top left
     - Browse to the Events folder for your event and select the .vmix file  -->

 Put a copy of the default configuration into your event folder.
 It can be found in Google Drive at "FiM-AV > Cart-Setup > vMix > FiMVideo1DefaultFRC-2024.vmix".
-If you have difficulty finding this please reach out for help in #av-help in Slack.
+If you have difficulty finding this please reach out for help in the {% include slack-av-help.md %}.
 Double check that you're using the copy in your event folder, so you don't overwrite other events' configs.

 This will open several inputs and input tabs: